 Hi!
-My name is Sameeksha Agrawal (Twinkle).
+My name is Twinkle.
 I have been working at St Andrews International School Bangkok as a High School Counsellor since 2017.
 I am originally from India, but have lived in Bangkok for most of my life.
-I studied at an international school here, and then went to pursue my undergraduate in psychology at a joint programme between Chulalongkorn University and the University of Queensland, Australia.
+I studied at an international school here, and then went to pursue my undergraduate degree in Psychology at a joint programme between Chulalongkorn University and the University of Queensland, Australia.

 I took a gap year before furthering my education, and interned as a Counsellor at St Andrews under Ms Amy Bonehill.
 I returned from the United States in 2017 with a Masters in Counselling and Mental Health Services from the University of Pennsylvania and started working at St Andrews as a full-time Counsellor.
 A little bit about me as an individual…

 I love dancing, traveling, learning about different cultures, photography, and baking/cooking.
 I am fluent in English and Hindi, and can converse in Spanish and Thai as well.
 Growing up as a third-culture kid in an international school in Bangkok, I have experienced several similar issues the students here at St Andrews face, enabling me to empathise with them on a different level.